Budget-balanced and strategy-proof auctions for multi-passenger ridesharing: Auctions

 \subsection{Unweighted Minimum Surplus auction}

-We present a simpler auction, called the \emph{Unweighted Minimum Surplus} (UMS) auction which will be the starting point for the weighted version.
+We present a simpler auction, called the \emph{Unweighted Minimum Surplus} (UMS) auction, which will be the starting point for the weighted version.

-For the auction to be budget-balanced it must ensure that the cost $\cost(A^*)$ of the winning trip will be covered by the prices paid.
-There is no direct way to divide $\cost(A^*)$ as $\cost$ is not an additive function.
+For the auction to be budget-balanced, it must ensure that the cost $\mathrm{\emph{cost}}(A^*)$ of the winning trip will be covered by the prices paid.
+There is no direct way to divide~$\mathrm{\emph{cost}}(A^*)$ as $\mathrm{\emph{cost}}$ is not an additive function.
 Nonetheless, we must decide on how to allocate the trip cost among the winners.
-To achieve this, we define, for each passenger~$i$, a value $c_i$ which estimates their general cost and is reserved to pay part of the driver's cost if $i$ is served (independently of the trip used).
-We say that $c_i$ is the \emph{passanger cost} of $i$ and the exact way to determine~$c_i$ is a choice to be made by the auction designer.
-For strategy-proofness to hold it is required that~$c_i$ does not depend on $v_i$ nor on the choice of winning trip.
-For example, $c_i$ can be the cost of going from passenger's $i$ pick-up location to their drop-off location (the \emph{direct cost}, discussed later on).
+To achieve this, we define, for each passenger~$i$, a value $r_i$ which estimates the cost incurred on the driver if~$i$ is served.
+We say that $r_i$ is the \emph{passenger reserve price} of $i$ and the exact way to determine~$r_i$ is a choice to be made by the auction designer.
+For example,~$r_i$ can be the cost of going from passenger's $i$ pick-up location to their drop-off location (the \emph{direct cost}, discussed later on).